The complete guide to building a data room investors don't hate

 You've got a lot of options.
 Here's how to think about the decision.

-At later stages - Series A and beyond - you'll want more granular permission controls, NDA gating, watermarking, and a full audit log for compliance purposes.
+At later stages such as Series A and beyond, you'll want more granular permission controls, NDA gating, watermarking, and a full audit log for compliance purposes.

 Important features in a data room.